 Another thing that's really important in encouraging co-operation is paying attention to what's important to a child.

-I can recall a boy I taught who'd had many behaviour problems with his previous teachers and often at home with his mum.
+I recall a boy I taught who'd had many behaviour problems with previous teachers, and often at home with his mum.

 But one day I had the good fortune to see him with his little brother; how kind and gentle he was with him.
 I could tell he adored him.

-It took probably ten to twenty seconds every day but it transformed this boy's world because he knew someone 'saw him' and knew what was important to him.
-His attitude to school and his education improved markedly.
+It took probably ten to twenty seconds every day but it transformed this boy's world because he knew someone 'saw him,' and knew what was important to him.
+His attitude to school and his education improved.
 And he became a really good kid.

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.